 The state of Maryland has many great attractions and schools that drive people to the region.
-Another reason that people come is because of the loan forgiveness programs through the state.
+Another reason that people come is because of the Maryland student loan forgiveness programs.
 If you are heading here to live or work, check out these great loan forgiveness programs.
 Here at LendEDU we have put together a comprehensive guide to student loan forgiveness—learn more here!

 Dental Care Loan Repayment Program

 The state of Maryland offers a loan repayment program that is specifically geared toward dentists.
 Specifically, they provide aid to those that are providing dental treatments to those in the underserved populations of Maryland.
 The Maryland Dent Care Loan Assistance Repayment Program offers individuals up to about twenty-four thousand years, renewable for up to three years.

 - Must work at an approved and underserved site

 - Must take on MMAP for a minimum of one-third of the time

 - Must be a member of the Healthy Smiles program

 - Must provide monthly reports to the Office of Oral Health in the state with all required and recorded information

 If this opportunity is something that you feel is an opportunity for you, check out the information and program details here.